opengeospatial/ontology-crs/discussion-paper.md

 * It even allows the filtering of geometries by CRS in a simple SPARQL 1.0 query engine which does not support GeoSPARQL

 ### Representation of CRS systems within geospatial-aware triple stores
-In probably all geospatial-aware triple store implementations nowadays, proper CRS support is not achieved by encoding CRS definitions in an RDF graph, but rather by keeping an additional database of CRS definitions (such as the [EPSG database](https://epsg.org/)) along with the triples store implementation.
+In probably all geospatial-aware triple store implementations nowadays, proper CRS support is not achieved by encoding CRS definitions in an RDF graph, but rather by keeping an additional database of CRS definitions (such as the [EPSG database](https://epsg.org/)) along with the triple store implementation.
 This additional database is merely used to dereference the URIs found in literal types to a Well-Known Text representation of the given coordinate reference system.
 In essence, this can be seen as a relict of relational geospatial databases such as PostGIS in which a special database table is used to store coordinate reference system definitions.